devasaur/fadeM.js/README.md

-Mtransit.js
+fadeM.js +
 ========

 A simple jQuery plugin that fades in any elements using a single class.

-(Now with a bonus glide transition and a stick effect!)
+While it was originally created to fade in elements, we've added some other transition and scroll affects A La Mode: GlideM and StickM.

-fadeM.js works in current versions of Chrome, FF, and IE.
+fadeM.js works in current versions of Chrome & Firefox, and soon will be compatible with IE.

 This script is currently under development to improve and add more features.